Correcting for self: The impact of head motion on visual processing and behaviour.

 Introduction

 An organism’s survival depends on accurately perceiving and interpreting the environment.
-A significant part of our visual stimulations is, however, generated by our own actions, rather than external events.
+A significant part of our visual stimuli is, however, generated by our own actions, rather than external events.
 For example, the retina can experience similar visual stimuli driven by head movement or by a moving object.

 Importance of Self-Motion Information

 Therefore, self-motion related information is fundamental to contextualize visual stimuli.
 In other words, what the eye sees may not be what our brain perceives depending on our actions.

 In mammals, the vestibular system reports both the motion and orientation of the head.
 Very little is known about the pathways connecting the vestibular system to visual cortical areas, and how this signal is integrated with external visual stimuli to ultimately impact behaviour.

 Project Goals